-The provisions of the Settlement included a requirement that the Company guarantee a minimum distribution of bonus benefit payments to Settlement class members totaling \$1.25 million each year for five years after the effective date of the Settlement.
+The provisions of the Settlement included a requirement that the Company guarantee a minimum distribution of bonus benefit payments to Settlement class members totaling \$1,250 each year for five years after the effective date of the Settlement.
 Additional provisions of the Settlement included a requirement that the Company pay class counsel attorneys' fees over several years as follows:

-- An amount of \$1 million within five business days of the signing of the Settlement agreement - An amount totaling \$250 thousand on each anniversary date of the Settlement effective date in each subsequent year two through five.
-Pursuant to a letter agreement dated October 4, 2011, plaintiff's counsel agreed to accept \$220 thousand for the first payment - An additional \$2.5 million in attorney's fees, which are not guaranteed, and which are based on excess cash releases pursuant to trust indentures and agreements, to begin in 2016, the sixth year after the effective date of the Settlement
+- An amount of \$1,000 within five business days of the signing of the Settlement agreement - > An amount totaling \$250 on each anniversary date of the Settlement effective date in each subsequent year two through five.
+Pursuant to a letter agreement dated October 4, 2011, plaintiff's counsel agreed to accept \$220 for the first payment - > An additional \$2,500 in attorney's fees, which are not guaranteed, and which are based on excess cash releases pursuant to trust indentures and agreements, to begin in 2016, the sixth year after the effective date of the Settlement

-As of September 30, 2014, remaining guaranteed payments to be made under the Settlement included approximately \$916 of guaranteed bonus benefits due in May 2015.
-These guaranteed payments are included in Accounts payable and accrued liabilities on the Consolidated Statement of Financial Position as of September 30, 2014.
+As of September 30, 2014, \$916 of the remaining guaranteed minimum bonus payments to be made under the Settlement, which were due in May 2015, were included in Accounts payable and accrued liabilities on the Consolidated Statement of Financial Position as of September 30, 2014.